surajp/lwc-modules/README.md

   [Example](examples/main/default/lwc/platformEventExample/).

+## Considerations

+- These modules are relatively insecure and are meant for usage in internal apps only.
+In other words, they are not recommended to be used for LWCs in communities or public sites.

-  This is still a work in progress :wrench:.
+- This is still a work in progress :wrench:.
 Feedback and contributions welcome! :pray: